 Sometimes your relative or friend may be very weak.
 As a result, they may need help to go to the toilet or use a commode or urinal.
 In this case, you might have to consider the location of the bedroom and how far or near it is to the toilet.
+An occupational therapist, if available, can advise you on this.

-You may find this upsetting, which is a natural reaction.
+You may find this topic upsetting, which is a natural reaction.
 It can also be embarrassing having to talk about it with your relative or friend.
 In fact, it can be one of the most difficult aspects of caring.
 Even so, do talk to your visiting nurse if you would like more advice on this matter.
 There are many things that can affect how often urine is passed and the bowels are opened.
 These can be changes in eating habits, loss of appetite, lack of mobility and some medication.
 Discuss with the visiting nurse any difficulties you are experiencing.
 It is important that you ask for advice early.
 If the person you are caring for has no problems eating, it is helpful to encourage extra drinks.
 You can also add more fruit and high-fibre foods to their diet.